Vardkin/Porto/README.md

 #### Principles:
 - A Request MAY hold the Validation / Authorization rules.
 - Requests SHOULD only be injected in Controllers.
 Once injected they automatically check if the request data matches the validation rules, and if the request input is not valid an Exception will be thrown.
-- Requests MAY also be used for authorization, they can check if the user is authorized to make a request.
+- Requests MAY also be used for authorization; they can check if the user is authorized to make a request.

 ***